BlueBrain/eFEL/docs/source/deap_optimisation.rst

     def evaluate(individual, target_voltage1=-80, target_voltage2=-60):
         """
         Evaluate a neuron model with parameters e_pas and g_pas, extracts
-        features from resulting traces and returns a tuple with
+        eFeatures from resulting traces and returns a tuple with
         abs(voltage_base-target_voltage1) and
         abs(steady_state_voltage-target_voltage2)
         """